Text in Français

 From the strengths of the group, she asked us to elaborate/formulate a purpose/proposal taking into account what we want to do hand in hand with the realities/needs in our respective places.

-On the following day we worked on the topic on leadership
+following day we worked on the topic on

 August 1